tonykle/tonykle.github.io/_posts/2016-02-25-JavaScriptPrototypeFunctions.md

 Here's a link to the github repository: [link](https://github.com/tonykle/JavaScript-Prototype-Functions).
 My personal implementations of prototype functions in JavaScript.
 My purpose in this project is to further develop a deeper understanding of how functions work 'under the hood' in JS.
 Additionally, a number of built-in JS functions have odd or quirky edge cases and implementing through this project is helping me learn and memorize how they work.

 {% highlight javascript %}
-'use strict';
-/*
-Mozilla: "The substring() method returns a subset of a string between one index and another, or through the end of the string."
-My personal implementation of the substring() function used for strings in JS.
+/* A personal implementation of JS' prototype substring() function 'use strict';
-*/

 // params: start and ending indexes String.prototype.substring = function(start, end) {